The Spinners (American group): The Spinners today

-The Spinners were put into the limelight again in 2003 when an Elton John track was re-issued featuring them on backing vocals.
+The Spinners were in the limelight again in 2003 when an Elton John track was re-issued featuring them on backing vocals.
 In 1977, the Spinners had recorded two versions of "Are You Ready for Love" at the Philadelphia studios.
 One had all of the Spinners, the other with only lead singer Philippé Wynne on backing vocals.
 Elton John was not happy with the mixes and sat on the tapes for a year before asking for them to be remixed, so they would sound easier on the ear.
 Finally, in 1979, the Wynne version was released as a single, but it only made it to number 42 in the UK.
 The track was then remixed by Ashley Beedle from Xpress-2 in 2003 after becoming a fixture in the Balearic nightclubs, and being used by Sky Sports for an advertisement.
-It then went to number one on the UK Singles Chart after being released on DJ Fatboy Slim's Southern Fried Records.
+It then went to number one on the UK singles chart after being released on DJ Fatboy Slim's Southern Fried Records.

 In September 2011, 57 years after forming in Detroit and 50 years after "That's What Girls Are Made For", the group was announced as one of 15 final nominees for the Rock & Roll Hall of Fame, their first nomination, they were also nominated in 2014, 2015, and 2023.
 Lead singer Bobby Smith died on March 16, 2013.
-The group, which still tours actively, consists of Henry Fambrough (the only surviving original member), C. J. Jefferson, Jessie Peck, Marvin Taylor and Ronnie Moss.
 In 2017, the Spinners were inducted into the Michigan Rock and Roll Legends Hall of Fame.
-Charlton Washington left the group in 2020 to pursue a solo career.
-He was replaced by C.J.
-Jefferson.
-After years without new music, The Spinners released on August 27, 2021 the album Round the Block and Back Again, the first with the current line-up.
-The album had three singles, "Cliché", "In Holy Matrimony" and "Vivid Memories".
+Charlton Washington left the group in 2020 to pursue a solo career and was replaced by C. J. Jefferson.
+After years without new music, the Spinners released 'Round the Block and Back Again on August 27, 2021, the first with the current lineup and the final before Fambrough's retirement.
+The album had three singles: "Cliché", "In Holy Matrimony", and "Vivid Memories".

+In early 2023, Fambrough retired from the group, after almost 70 years as a member.

+On May 3, 2023, after three previous nominations, the Spinners—with its classic 1970s lineup of Fambrough, Smith, Jackson, Henderson, Edwards and Wynne—were picked as inductees for the 2023 class of the Rock and Roll Hall of Fame, nearly 70 years after the group had first formed.
+In May 2023, the group donated hundreds of items for their performing and recording history to Motown Museum in Detroit.

+Henry Fambrough, the last surviving original member of the Spinners, died on February 7, 2024 at age 85.

+John Edwards died at age 80 on May 11, 2025.
+With Edwards death, G.C.
+Cameron, who led the group on "It's A Shame", remains as the last member of the Spinners' hit years.